qlik-oss/core-website/docs/tutorials/data-loading.md

     and places them on the image.
 The script is copied to the `docker-entrypoint-initdb.d` folder.
     When the PostgreSQL image starts, it will run all `.sql` files inside the folder.

-    When the
+    The
     [script](https://github.com/qlik-ea/postgres-grpc-connector/blob/master/example/postgres-image/init-airports-data.sql)
-    is executed,
-    it creates a table in the default database that contains the data copied from the `airports.csv` file.
+    creates a table in the default database that contains the data that is copied from the `airports.csv` file.
     The result is a standard PostgreSQL database with a table that contains the data from the `airports.csv` file.